How Big of a Solar Panel Do I Need to Run Lights?

 This means that for a 4’x4′ area, you will need approximately 320 watts of power.
 The number of solar panels you will need also depends on the wattage of the panels and the amount of sunlight your location receives.
 If you live in an area with plenty of sun, thenyou can get by with fewer panels.

-However, if your location doesn’t receive much sunlight or if your grow light is particularly powerful, thenyou may need more panels to generate enough power.
+If your location doesn’t receive much sunlight or if your grow light is particularly powerful, thenyou may need more panels to generate enough power.

 How Many Solar Panels Do I Need for 500 Kwh Per Month?